Ulna: Structure

-The ulna is a long bone found in the forearm that stretches from the elbow to the smallest finger, and when in anatomical position, is found on the medial side of the forearm.
+The ulna is a long bone found in the forearm that stretches from the elbow to the wrist, and when in standard anatomical position, is found on the medial side of the forearm.
 It is broader close to the elbow, and narrows as it approaches the wrist.

 Close to the elbow, the ulna has a bony process, the olecranon process, a hook-like structure that fits into the olecranon fossa of the humerus.
 This prevents hyperextension and forms a hinge joint with the trochlea of the humerus.
 There is also a radial notch for the head of the radius, and the ulnar tuberosity to which muscles attach.

 Close to the wrist, the ulna has a styloid process.

 Near the elbow

 Near the elbow, the ulna has two curved processes, the olecranon and the coronoid process; and two concave, articular cavities, the semilunar and radial notches.

 The olecranon is a large, thick, curved eminence, situated at the upper and back part of the ulna.
 It is bent forward at the summit so as to present a prominent lip which is received into the olecranon fossa of the humerus in extension of the forearm.
 Its base is contracted where it joins the body and the narrowest part of the upper end of the ulna.
 Its posterior surface, directed backward, is triangular, smooth, subcutaneous, and covered by a bursa.
 Its superior surface is of quadrilateral form, marked behind by a rough impression for the insertion of the triceps brachii; and in front, near the margin, by a slight transverse groove for the attachment of part of the posterior ligament of the elbow joint.
 Its anterior surface is smooth, concave, and forms the upper part of the semilunar notch.
 Its borders present continuations of the groove on the margin of the superior surface; they serve for the attachment of ligaments: the back part of the ulnar collateral ligament medially, and the posterior ligament laterally.
 From the medial border a part of the flexor carpi ulnaris arises; while to the lateral border the anconeus is attached.